Shippable/docs/sources/provision/tutorial/provision-gcp-vm-ansible.md

 A job is an execution unit of the Assembly Line.
 Our job has to perform four tasks:

-* Replace wildcards needed by the ansible playbook
+* Replace wildcards needed by the Ansible playbook
 * Export `JSON_key` into a file
 * Run playbook
 * Output `instance_ip` into the `params` resource to make it available for downstream jobs